EZ-Tang/Monte-Carlo-Simulator/README.md

 To import the three classes into your project, go to your python file and at the top, type in:
             from montecarlo import Die, Game, Analyzer

 This allows you to type in the methods without specifying the package (as the example code will demonstrate).
-This is the recommended way.
-Alternatively, you can simply import the package as so:
+This is the recommended way, but alternatively, you can simply import the package as so:
             import montecarlo
 But using this will require specifying the montecarlo package whenever a method is needed to be called.

-            Creating dice
+# Creating dice
             Playing games
             Analyzing games.
 # API description